aionnetwork/block_signer/README.md

 # External Staker

-This is a very simple external staker designed to be used with Aion's Unity Hybrid Consensus Protocol.
+This is an external staker designed to be used with Aion's Unity Hybrid Consensus Protocol.
 The staker can be used to interact with a Unity-enabled node over RPC.

 The staker is largely built on top of the RPC functionality provided by the [Node Test Harness](https://github.com/aionnetwork/node_test_harness "Node Test Harness").